xspec/xspec/tutorial/under-the-hood/Compilation.md

 The goal is to make the compilation phase clearer, mostly for development purposes.

-Those examples could be the base for test cases too developed as an automated test suite.
+Those examples could be the base for test cases, too, developed as an automated test suite.

 ## Simple suite